shaoshoutianheyu/tradesimpy/README.md

 # TradeSimPy
-A simple algorithmic trading simulation framework for optimization and backtesting purposes.
+A simple algorithmic trading analysis framework for backtesting, optimization, and walk forward analysis.